 STALIN: KOBA THE DREAD I

-The dirty thirties were experienced all over the world and it was during this time that Communism gained many new recruits as people rebelled against the bankers and monied elite who ruled the world.
+The dirty thirties were experienced all over the world and it was during this time that Communism gained many new recruits as people rebelled against the Capitalist bankers and monied elite who ruled the world.
 Orwell was among the altruistic group from England and America who joined the Communist side against Franco during the Spanish Civil War.
 There his eyes were opened to the true nature of Communism and he left Spain in disgust, vowing to devote the rest of his life to exposing the tyranny of BOTH sides, and promoting instead a philosophy he described as democratic socialism which roughly means people (society) sharing in the resources of the nation to the benefit of the weak and the strong through government elected by the people to represent the people.

 Orwell was well read regarding the facts of life under Communism and its threat to the free world.
-His masterpieces, Animal Farm and 1984 contain true depictions of the Bolshevik Revolution and life under Stalin.
+His masterpieces, Animal Farm and 1984 contain true depictions of the Communist Revolution and life under Stalin.
 Orwell wrote them in fictional form in order to get them published and reach a broad audience.
 In those days, as today, it was politically incorrect to spread the truth about Communism and life in the Soviet Union - especially since the western-world allied with Communism in both World Wars, ensuring its continued existence.

-If Orwell were alive today he would no doubt read the following book which reinforces the truth of everything he wrote in 1984. ~ Jackie Jura
+If Orwell were alive today he would no doubt read the following book which reinforces the truth of everything he wrote in 1984.

 A novelist on the Stalinists: